top of page

 0.5% of the next $15,000,000.

 The client will be responsible for costs such as court costs, court fees, and publication fees where applicable.
-An initial retainer to cover these fees will be required.
+An initial retainer to cover these court cost will be required.

 A Spousal Property Petition can be filed by a surviving spouse or registered domestic partner when the question is about title or ownership of property.
 There are three times this type of petition is appropriate when the surviving spouse can show entitlement to the asset because: